duckduckgo/duckduckhack-docs/duckduckhack/welcome/setup-dev-environment.md

 ## 2. Set Up Your DuckDuckGo Environment on Codio.com

-Aside from the Instant Answer code files, we need a machine that can *run and test* these files.
-We use Codio.com as a very convenient way to help contributors set up a fresh, ready-to-run environment in a matter of clicks.
+Before we work on the Instant Answer codebase, we first need a machine that can *run and test* these files.
+We'll use [Codio](http://www.codio.com) to set this up super quickly and conveniently.

+*Codio is the best and most popular option among contributors.
+If you need to develop locally, we have [alternate development environments](https://talsraviv.gitbooks.io/duckduckhackdocs/content/duckduckhack/resources/other-dev-environments.html) available.*

 ### Sign up for a Codio Account

 *Already have a Codio Account?
-Perfect, move on to [the next step](#fork-the-duckduckhack-project-on-codio)!*
+Perfect, move on to [the next step](#create-your-own-duckduckhack-machine)!*

 1. Go to https://codio.com and click "**Get Started**", at the top right corner.
 2. Click "**Sign Up via GitHub**".